AdobeDocs/control-panel.en/help/subdomains-certificates/using/subdomains-branding.md

 >additional-url="https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/setting-up-new-subdomain.html" text="Setting up a new subdomain"
 >additional-url="https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/subdomains-branding.html" text="Subdomains branding"

-When setting up subdomains for Campaign Classic instances, you are required to select the use case for which the subdomain will be used (see [Setting up a new subdomain](../../subdomains-certificates/using/setting-up-new-subdomain.md)).
+When setting up subdomains for Campaign v7/v8 instances, you are required to select the use case for which the subdomain will be used (see [Setting up a new subdomain](../../subdomains-certificates/using/setting-up-new-subdomain.md)).

 Possible use cases are: